ar-io/ar-io-sdk/README.md

 #### `getPrescribedObservers({ epochIndex })`

-Retrieves the prescribed observers of the IO process.
+Retrieves the prescribed observers of the ARIO process.
 To fetch prescribed observers for a previous epoch set the `epochIndex` to the desired epoch index.

 ```typescript
 const ario = ARIO.init();